 Although, we have not put traveling on hold since becoming parents, we have put a lot of the more adventurous activities on hold.
 As a family of three traveling together, we can’t necessarily take our toddler along on extremely strenuous or adrenaline-pumping activities.

-For this reason, we have typically aimed for cultural trips during these first few years of our daughter’s life.
+For this reason, we typically aim for cultural trips during these first few years of our daughter’s life.

-Last year, my parents accompanied us on a trip to Costa Rica and we actually got to go zip-lining, which I would highly recommend.
+The exception of course is when we travel with extended family.
+My parents accompanied us on a recent trip to Costa Rica so we got to do some of the adventure activities we love, like ziplining.
 But on our trip to Belize, we didn’t have the luxury of grandparents to help look out for our tiny traveler.

-Unfortunately, there is not a lot of information out there (on the seemingly expansive world wide web) offering alternatives or advice for parents traveling to Belize with a toddler.
+Unfortunately, there is not a lot of information out there offering alternatives or advice for parents traveling to Belize with a toddler.

 Belize with a toddler: How to plan your trip

-Our hotel was able to point me toward some easy hikes through the jungle and some dry (aka toddler-friendly) caves, like Rio Frio Cave.
-They also recommended excursions that we could easily do with our toddler, including a trek into Guatemala to visit Tikal.
+Our hotel was able to point me toward some easy hikes through the jungle and some dry, toddler-friendly caves, like Rio Frio Cave.
+They also recommended excursions that we could do with our toddler, including a trek into Guatemala to visit Tikal.

 Beyond that, your hotel staff can usually answer any questions you may have about renting/hiring a car, driving in the country, safety, or cultural norms.